outsinre/outsinre.github.com/_posts/2015-03-25-gentoo-installation.md

 passwd zachary
         ```
     3. [OPTIONAL] Update the system.
 If no need, don't update your system, otherwise your whole world would be in a mess.
-        1. emerge --sync
-        1. emerge -av portage
-        2. emerge -av python
-        3. /usr/sbin/update-python
+        1. emerge --sync, changed to `emains sync` for new portageq --version >=2.2.16.
         2. emerge -avutDN --with-bdeps=y @world
         3. emerge -av --depclean
         4. [deprecated] revdep-rebuild -av, replaced by the next step.